 The recipe I chose to feature today is is all about one of France’s most beloved and cherished desserts: Tarte Tatin.
 The French also call this dessert tarte des Demoiselles Tatin (the tart of two unmarried women named Tatin).

 While baking, the sugar, and butter create a delicious caramel that becomes the topping when the tart is upturned onto a serving plate.
 Tarte Tatin is what many Americans believe to be an upside-down apple pie.
 But it’s, in fact, a bit more than that.

 There is one imperative for eating Tarte Tatin, which is meticulously observed: tt must be served warm, so the cream melts on contact.
 To the French, a room temperature Tarte Tatin is not worth the pan it was baked in.

 There are numerous versions of the history of the tarte Tatin, the most popular being the following.
-In 1898 two French sisters, Carolina (1847-1911) and Stephanie Tatin (1838-1971) accidentally created this beloved pastry.
+In 1898 two French sisters, Carolina (1847-1911) and Stephanie Tatin (1838-1917) accidentally created this beloved pastry.
 The sisters lived in Lamotte-Beuvron, a small countryside township in the Loire Valley of France; they owned and ran the Hotel Tatin.

 One hectic day, Stephanie had attempted to make a customary apple pie, but so they say she left the apples cooking in butter and sugar too long, and they were beginning to burn.
 Trying to recover the dish, she basically covered the top of the pan with pastry dough and tossed the whole creation into her oven.
 The upside-down tart that resulted from this blunder was a huge hit with the hotel’s guests, and ultimately became a signature dish for the hotel.

 In fact, it was such a hit that French author and gourmet Maurice Edmond Sailland, better known by his nom de plume Curnonsky and considered to be France’s “Prince of Gastronomy” was the original person to dub the dessert the tarte Tatin, after its creator.